TALHAA23/intelligent-react-components/docs/fineTunning_v2.md

   "expect": "No additional elements or variables are required.
 The functions will alert and log the message to the console."
 }
 ```

+## Working with onInit
+The onInit field allows defining initialization behavior for the input element on its first render.
+The field can hold a function, a string (prompt), or be undefined.
+Below are examples to guide the model in processing onInit in different scenarios.

 ## Database Operations Training Data